JordanRL/Roster/docs/roster/latest/Roster/App.md

     description
     :   *No description available*

+    **Application::getAbbreviations Description**

     Returns an array of possible abbreviations given a set of names.

+---